Hypergamy: By income

+The observed gender cliff in the distribution of women's share to the household income at 50% can be explained by income hypergamy preferences by both men and women, together with gender pay gap.

+By education

+A study found traditional marriage practices in which men "marry down" and women "marry up" in education do not persist in countries where women have higher educational attainment.

+Differences by sex

+Studies of mate selection in dozens of countries around the world have found men and women report prioritizing different traits when it comes to choosing a mate, with both groups favoring attractive partners in general, but men tending to prefer women who are young while women tend to prefer men who are rich, well educated, and ambitious.
+They argue that as societies shift towards becoming more gender-equal, women's mate selection preferences shift as well.
+Some research provides limited support for that theory, while other research strongly contradicts it.

+One study found that women are more selective in their choice of marriage partners than are men.

 A study done by the University of Minnesota in 2017 found that females generally prefer dominant males as mates.
 Research conducted throughout the world strongly supports the position that women prefer marriage with partners who are culturally successful or have high potential to become culturally successful.
 The most extensive of these studies included 10,000 people in 37 cultures across six continents and five islands.
-Women rated "good financial prospect" higher than did men in all cultures.
+Women rated "good financial prospect" higher than men did in all cultures.
 In 29 samples, the "ambition and industriousness" of a prospective mate were more important for women than for men.
 Meta-analysis of research published from 1965 to 1986 revealed the same sex difference (Feingold, 1992).
 Across studies, 3 out of 4 women rated socioeconomic status as more important in a prospective marriage partner than did the average man.

-Women are more selective in their choice of marriage partners than are men (Feingold, 1992; Hatfield & Sprecher, 1995; Hill & Hurtado, 1996; Kenrick et al., 1990).

-Mating preferences

-Studies of mate selection in dozens of countries around the world have found men and women report prioritizing different traits when it comes to choosing a mate, with both groups favoring attractive partners in general, but men tending to prefer women who are young while women tend to prefer men who are rich, well-educated, and ambitious.